 Turns out I have a thing for paths.
 Be they paved, cobbled, grassy or gravel, I like taking them.
 This morning I discovered I clearly like photographing them, too.

-I’m rebuilding my website with my designer, and we were looking at a rough draft she created recently.
+When I was rebuilding my website, I was looking at a rough draft.
 There was a section on the homepage with a bird’s-eye view of a computer drawn maze underneath the language.
 I had an instant negative reaction to it; it felt way too plastic-y and soulless.
 The premise of the image, which I like, reminded me of the maze at Hampton Court Palace where I was quite certain Dr Marry and I might not get out.
 I suggested a more organic, human- and nature-designed image to better resonate with the work I do and said I’d see if I had any photos to use.

 I didn’t have to search too hard.
-After eight images, I stopped sending because I feared she’d think I’d lost my mind.
-I’m sharing them (and just a few more!) because they beautifully represent the way I think about life and the value of doing Personal Systems Disruption work.
+After eight images, I stopped sending because I feared my designer would think I’d lost my mind.
+I’m sharing them (and just a few more!) because they beautifully represent the way I think about life and the value of doing Discover Your Spark work.

 Maybe you’re in love with where you are right this minute—everything is working; you’ve found balance and harmony.
 You’re content to plant yourself and stay right here.
 But guess what, you can’t stay standing still, even in a place you love.
 Take a moment to be filled with gratitude and soak it all in so you can recall it when the path isn’t quite so glorious.
 The only true “rule” to life is you have to keep moving, whether you like it or not, because time keeps ticking, and the ultimate path is decidedly one way.